Hans5958/userscripts/README.md

 	<td><a href=https://hans5958.github.io/userscripts/js/scratch-follow-dashboard.user.js>Install</a></td>
 </tr>
 <tr>
 	<td colspan="4">A (ugly, but) convinent follow dashboard.
 Great for follow accounts.
-Visit scratch.mit.edu/follow to activate the dashboard.</td>
+Visit scratch.mit.edu/follow to activate the dashboard.
+(Deprecated: Use at your own risk.)</td>
 </tr>

 <tr>